Caldwell Police looking for missing mother and daughter

 Dawna and Gabrielle Roe were last seen on June 30 before heading out for a camping trip.

-Dawn drives a green 2004 Toyota Sienna van with Idaho license plates 2CVE942.
+Dawn drives a light blue 2004 Toyota Sienna van with Idaho license plates 2CVE942.
+CPD said the vehicle was last seen on Westbound I-84 near Fruitland.

 Dawn Faye Roe is 52-years-old, 5’10” 140 pounds with brown hair and brown eyes.

-Gabrielle Michelle Roe is 16-years-old, 4’7” 80 pounds with brown hair and brown eyes.
+Gabrielle Michelle Roe is 16 years old, 4’7” and 80 pounds with brown hair and brown eyes.

+According to CPD, there is concern for both Dawna and Gabrielle's safety.

 Watch more crime news: